davs3275/sbs/med/collier.md

 ---
-2.5 Take care always to remember that you are a man and a E-oman ; and let every action be done with perfect and unaffected gravity, humanity, freedom, and justice.
+2.5 Take care always to remember that you are a man and a Roman ; and let every action be done with perfect and unaffected gravity, humanity, freedom, and justice.
 And be sure you entertain no fancies, which may give check to these qualities.
 This is